2023 Most Popular Health & Physical Education Bachelor's Degree Schools in Illinois

 This translates to an average monthly loan payment of $256, based on a 10-year repayment plan.

-Read full report on Health & Physical Education at Illinois State University
+Full Health & Physical Education at Illinois State University Report

-Eastern Illinois University ranked #7 on this year’s Most Popular Health & Physical Education Bachelor’s Degree Schools in Illinois list.
+Eastern Illinois University came in at #7 in this year’s edition of the Most Popular Health & Physical Education Bachelor’s Degree Schools in Illinois ranking.
 EIU is a moderately-sized public school located in the distant town of Charleston.

 Women make up 31% of the phys ed majors at the school.